S. C. Johnson Logo

 Johnson Wax Logo 1962

 This was the first year when the idea of the enlarged letter J appeared, holding the company’s emblem like a cradle.
 The Johnson family nurtured the corporation, carrying it in their arms and nurturing the plan for its development in their hearts.
-The heart and soul are invested in every product of the company.
-The new letter J conveys the idea of caring and family and love for their business.
+The heart and soul are invested in every product the company produces.
+The new letter J conveys the idea of caring, family, and love for their business.

 The white lettering signifies the purity of the company’s products.